 To report an emergency on campus, students can simply dial 911 or use one of the emergency call boxes found on campus.
-Non-emergency ASU Police or campus- safety matters should be directed to 480-965-3456.
-ASU has an opt-in, text- message alert system by which students can choose to receive a text message from ASU in times of an emergency.
-Students can sign up for the service online.
+Non-emergency ASU Police or campus-safety matters should be directed to 480-965-3456.
+ASU offers a LifeSafe Mobile app that includes a variety of safety features and benefits.
 For additional safety resources and contacts, such as Counseling Services, Police and Safety Escort Services, visit the Safety Resources website.